 This year’s scenario saw teams of five deliver a high-tech environmental monitoring centre along an industrialised stretch of South American river to a fixed price, negotiating loans and working under intense time pressure.

 Nigel Spencer, ECITB Director of Development & Quality, said: “Project management competence is the absolute bedrock of effective delivery of projects in our industry.
+Online dating have much information about dating in Texas, more.
 Being able to forecast completion dates and the cost of a project is what keeps a project on track or enables people to make contingencies.
 This programme delivers that in three days of high pressure, immersive training activity.”

 Organised by the Engineering Construction Industry Training Board (ECITB), the ACTIVE Cup is run in collaboration with and hosted by Cranfield School of Management.
 Now in its 27th year, the ACTIVE Cup is just part of the ECITB’s wider project management training programmes aimed at raising skill levels within the engineering construction industry.